Rick Rizzs: Ailments

+In 2018, Rizzs tore a bicep during a pickup basketball game, missing time from broadcasting.
 In December 2022, Rizzs was diagnosed with grade 1 prostate cancer.
 In July 2023, Rizzs was involved in an all-terrain vehicle accident in which he suffered a fractured vertebra in his neck, two fractured vertebrae in his back, a fractured rib, and cuts on his head and ear.
+His son extricated him from the overturned vehicle.

+On March 10, 2025, while calling a spring training game between the Mariners and Milwaukee Brewers, a foul ball batted by Rhys Hoskins struck Rizzs in the head.
+Medical staff cleared Rizzs, and he returned to the broadcast one inning later.